- What are Saint Anselm College's internship policies?

 Internships require a significant time commitment.
 The academic department is to determine how many hours of work are required of each intern.
-For students interning through the Internship Office, 140 to 160 hours are required for a four-credit internship; 280 to 320 hours are required for an eight-credit internship.
+For students interning through the Internship Office, 140 hours at the site are required for a four-credit internship; 336 hours at the site are required for an eight-credit internship.

-What are some important factors to consider when requesting an internship?
+What are some important factors to consider when choosing an internship?

 Choose an internship that fits your personal and educational interests.
 Also, you need to think about the type of environment in which you would like to intern; for instance, organizational environment, the setting, and the skills you want to learn or improve.

-Through the Academic Internship Office all internships, including summer internships may be done for academic credit.
+Internships are available for academic credit, either through the Academic Internship Office or the academic department of your major.
 At the will of the agency, students may also receive pay or a stipend for the internship experience.
 Pay is not guaranteed.
 The issue of pay must be negotiated between the student and the agency.

 How do I obtain academic credit?